camargo-advanced/blasteroidspi/README.md

 `python3 -m pip install -U pygame`
 `python3 game.py`

+Remember that you need to have python3 installed on your system before running the above commands.

 If you are interested in collaborating, please feel free to suggest the inclusion of new features and improvements by github.
 All suggestions will be analyzed and considered for a future release.

 ![screenshot](screenshot.png)